 - Dried herbs - We used dried thyme and basil, but oregano will work too.

-- Spinach - We are big fans of anything that we can give a bit green vegetable boost too, and it's really easy to just throw some spinach in at the end of this cooking.
-You could swap the spinach for kale, but that might need cooking a little longer to soften it up.
+- Spinach - You could swap the spinach for kale, but that might need cooking a little longer to soften it up.

 A full ingredients list with measurements is in the recipe card below.

 One: Heat the oil in a large pan.
-Add the onion, celery, carrot and red pepper.
+Add the onion, celery, carrot and red pepper (a).
 Cook on a low heat until softened (about 8-10 minutes).
-Stir in the garlic.
+Stir in the garlic (b).

-Two: Add the beans, tomatoes and herbs.
-Mix well.
+Two: Add the beans, tomatoes and herbs (a).
+Mix well (b).

-Three: Add the orzo and stock, stir and bring to the boil.
-Simmer for 10 minutes.
+Three: Add the orzo and stock, stir and bring to the boil (a).
+Simmer for 10 minutes (b).

 Four: Add the spinach and simmer until it has wilted.